umn-msi-lmnp/cephtools/doc/vignette_getting_started.md

 ## FAQs

 - How do these tools handle symbolic links?
   - `panfs2ceph` does NOT follow symbolic links and does not transfer the actual file.
 It transfers the symbolic link itself.
-See the `rclone` flag [`--links`](https://rclone.org/local/#links-l) for details. `dd2ceph` DOES follow symbolic links and copies the actual file (i.e. it copies the dereferenced file).
+See the `rclone` flag [`--links`](https://rclone.org/local/#links-l) for details. `dd2ceph` and `dd2dr` commands DO follow symbolic links and copy the actual file (i.e. it copies the dereferenced file).
+The rationale is that any symlinks in the data_delivery dir will want to be copied (backed up) as real files.
+However, symlinks in a regular project dir should remain as symlinks in the backup.
 - How fast is the transfer?
   - The empirical data transfer rate from panfs to ceph is approximately 1 TB per 30 min (or around 30 GB/min).
 By default, `panfs2ceph` requests a 24 hr job time and `dd2ceph` requests a 72 hr job time.
 These times can be adjusted directly in the slurm script before launching.
 Reviewing the end of a slurm error log file will show a summary from `rclone`, indicating how much data was transfered and how long it took.
 - Do I have to create a bucket first?